 Presenting online is a completely different experience than presenting in-person.
 When you present online you lose the interaction with the audience, you are unable to read body language or facial expressions to see if they are interested or bored out of their minds, and you get absolutely no feedback on whether or not they understand what you are trying to explain.
 You have to trust yourself, talk to a screen for an hour, and hope that the technology does not suddenly decide to throw a tantrum and stop working for no reason.

-I recently presented my first ever webinar.
+I recently presented a webinar for the first time.
 It went quite well, but there are many things I want to do better next time.
 Writing down what I learned will help me improve my own presentation skills and slide decks, but I also hope it can help other new speakers prepare for their first webinar.
 Please feel free to share your own tips and tricks, I would love to learn from you! :)

 Pragmatic Works hosts and records free webinars every Tuesday and Thursday, called Free Training on the T’s.
 In March 2015 they wanted to highlight Women in Tech (WIT) by hosting nine webinars with speakers from the SQL Server community.
 I was very honored and excited to be invited, and a little nervous since it was my first ever webinar.